-Distance learning for the nation's college students has increased relentlessly over the past 14 years, with 6.3 million higher education students taking classes online, according to the Distance Education Enrollment Report 2017 conducted by the new Digital Learning Compass Organization.
+Online learning for higher education is one of the sectors greatly affected by the COVID-19 pandemic.
+It has been increasing relentlessly already over the past decade, with 6.3 million higher education students taking classes online in 2017, according to the Distance Education Enrollment Report 2017 conducted by the new Digital Learning Compass Organization.
+With the way 2020 is going, this growth will rise exponentially in the upcoming academic years.

 The growth of online courses has enabled more higher education teachers to work from home, which can allow them to keep their jobs as they raise children or care for an elderly parent.
-In addition, employers are able to retain talented professors and cut overhead costs.
+In addition, employers are able to retain and recruit talented professors, keep everyone safe and cut overhead costs.

 The resulting change in the workforce, however, has created a new set of challenges for payroll tax administrators as they seek to comply with multistate payroll tax laws.